 3. The design principle of the telecentric optical path on both sides

 It integrates the dual functions of object space/image space telecentricity, and is mainly used in the field of vision measurement and detection.
-Bi-telecentric lens adopts this principle.
+Bi-telecentric lens, which is also called a double telecentric lens, adopts this principle.

 1. High resolution